Let's talk Beagles.

 Q: Do Beagles bark a lot?

-A: Beagles don't bark any more than a typical dog does.
+A: In our experience, Beagles don't bark any more than a typical dog does.
 They seem to be notoriously recognized for their barking habits but a Beagle does not necessarily come with a bark*.
 When properly trained, supervised, and socialized, Beagles can be great at being quiet and calm when appropriate.
 One exception to the rule is that if let alone, Beagles sometimes like to voice their loneliness through a whimpering cry or repetitive short bark.
 They are pack animals and thrive off attention from you and other dogs so leaving them alone for long periods of time is highly discouraged.

 *Small tidbit: Barks and bays in Beagles may differ in certain lineages, upbringings, and circumstances.
 Before bringing your new puppy home it might be helpful to visit the home of the sire and dam so you know what noise level to expect and how to manage it.